imliam/Lua-Collections/README.md

 <a name="method-pull"></a>
 ## `pull(key)`

 **Description:** Removes and returns an item from the collection by key.
+This method modifies the original collection.

 **Returns:** Item from the collection